EntrustCorporation/cps/entrust.md

 **OV TLS Certificates**

-1. "Country Name" (C) which is the two-letter ISO 3166 code for the country of the Subscriber;
+1. "Country Name" (`C`) which is the two-letter ISO 3166 code for the country of the Subscriber;
-2. "Organization Name" (O) which is the name of the organization in the case of a corporation, partnership, or other entity;
+2. "Organization Name" (`O`) which is the name of the organization and/or DBA/tradename;
-3. "Common Name" (CN) which is the hostname, the fully qualified hostname or path used in the DNS of the secure server;
+3. "Common Name" (`CN`) which is the hostname, the fully qualified hostname or path used in the DNS of the secure server;
-4. "Locality" (L), which is the city or locality of the organization’s place of business; and
+4. "Locality" (`L`), which is the city or locality of the organization’s place of business; and
-5. "State" (ST) (if applicable), which is the state or province of the organization’s place of business.
+5. "State" (`ST`) (if applicable), which is the state or province of the organization’s place of business.

 **EV TLS Certificates**

-1. Same as OV TLS Certificates, plus
+Same as OV TLS Certificates, with the following additions or exceptions:

+1. "Organization Name" (`O`) which is the name of the organization and may include the DBA/tradename;
-2. `serialNumber` which is the registration number of Subscriber,
+2. `serialNumber` which is the registration number of Subscriber;
-3. `businessCategory` which is the applicable business category clause per the EV SSL Guidelines,
+3. `businessCategory` which is the applicable business category clause per the EV SSL Guidelines;
-4. `jurisdictionOfIncorporationLocalityName` (if applicable) which is the jurisdiction of registration or incorporation locality of Subscriber,
+4. `jurisdictionOfIncorporationLocalityName` (if applicable) which is the jurisdiction of registration or incorporation locality of Subscriber;
-5. `jurisdictionOfIncorporationStateOrProvinceName` (if applicable) which is the jurisdiction of registration or incorporation state or province of Subscriber, and
+5. `jurisdictionOfIncorporationStateOrProvinceName` (if applicable) which is the jurisdiction of registration or incorporation state or province of Subscriber; and
 6. `jurisdictionOfIncorporationCountry` which is the jurisdiction of registration or incorporation country of Subscriber.

 The CA does not include any Subject name attributes which are not defined in EV SSL Guidelines section 9.2.

-**Client Authentication Certificates**
+**Client Authentication (OV) Certificates**

 1. "Country Name" (C) which is the two-letter ISO 3166 code for the of the Subscriber;
 2. "Organization Name" (O) which is the name of the organization in the case of a corporation, partnership, or other entity;